TomC13K/JS-patterns/README.md

 # JS-patterns

+## Requirements
+- nodeJS v 16+     - use imports natively

+- module files (*.mjs)  ES6 and nodeJS will work with imports natively

 ## Adapter pattern

 - used as a wrapper in situations when trying to reuse another library or other external functionality which can change later